What Services does TriHealth EAP Provide?

 Referral to Community Based Resources

-On occasion, the client and the counselor will agree that a referral needs to be made to a community service or program that is appropriate, to help the client with a particular problem.
+On occasion, the client and the counselor will agree that a referral needs to be made to an appropriate community service or program, to help the client with a particular problem.
 One example of a community service program that is often utilized is Credit Counseling for clients who need help with financial difficulties.
-Another example could be a referral to Alcoholics Anonymous for a client who believes that he or she is in the early stages of alcoholism.
+Another example could be a referral to Alcoholics Anonymous for a client who is in the early stages of alcoholism.
 Often these referrals coincide with on-going EAP counseling.

 24-Hour Crisis Line